 Voluntary cancellation (or switching from family to individual coverage which is deemed voluntary cancellation for all insured dependents) requires written, signed notification to the employer denoting a cancellation of coverage.
 If you are a retiree, you may cancel at any time.
 You must provide written, signed notification of cancellation to ETF.

-If your premiums are being deducted on a pre-tax basis, you may cancel coverage only if:
+If your health insurance premiums are being deducted on a pre-tax basis, you may cancel coverage only if:

-- you cancel your coverage during the annual It's Your Choice open enrollment period.
+- You cancel your coverage during the annual open enrollment period.

 If your adult dependent child becomes eligible for and enrolled in other group health insurance coverage, and you want to drop coverage for him/her, you must submit an application electronically or via paper to your employer (to ETF for annuitants) within 30 days of the effective date of other coverage.
 In addition, you must submit proof of enrollment such as an ID card from that coverage.
 If this is your last dependent and you want to change to individual coverage, you must note that on your application.

 If your spouse becomes eligible for and enrolled in other group health insurance coverage, and you want to change to individual coverage or cancel your family coverage, you must submit an application electronically or via paper to your employer (to ETF for retirees) within 30 days of the effective date of other coverage.
 In addition, you must submit proof of enrollment such as an ID card that lists all individuals covered under that plan.